Here’s How it Works

-Once a profile is complete, including all information and documentation required, an application for the PO certification program can be submitted and payment can be made through the
+Once a profile is complete, including all information and documentation required, an application for the PO certification program can be submitted, and payment can be made through the PO Certification Portal (Certemy).

 Once approved to complete the examination, our testing partner PSI will reach out with information about how to schedule an exam.
-An exam must be completed and passed within a 180 day eligibility period.
-Exams may be attempt as often as every 30 days during this time.
+An exam must be completed and passed within a 180-day eligibility period.
+Exams may be attempted as often as every 30 days during this time.

 All applicants of the Professional Operator program must agree to upholding a code of conduct throughout the application process and lifetime of the certification once earned.

 Professional Operator certification is no minor feat.
 To showcase and celebrate the achievement, PO’s are provided with several awards and documents.